jasonhodges/old_jasonhodges.github.io/_posts/2014-01-06-scss-gradient.md

 layout : default
 title: SCSS gradient
 blog: true
+portfolio:
 permalink: /blog/SCSS_Gradient
-excerpt : Fun with SCSS @while loop comments : true seo__desc : SCSS gradient made with a loop and numerous div's seo__key : SCSS, self-education, code, Haml, CodePen
+excerpt : Fun with SCSS @while loop comments : true seo__desc : SCSS gradient twist made with a loop and numerous div's seo__key : SCSS, self-education, code, Haml, CodePen
 ---
 Today I had the idea to experiment with using the SCSS Control Directive, @while, to create a gradient.
 The result turned out to be pretty cool as well as educational.